compneurobio/MeTime/README.md

 # Introduction to MeTime

-## Documentation improvement roadmap

-For a concrete plan to improve onboarding, user guides, method documentation, and developer docs, see [`DOCUMENTATION_STRATEGY.md`](DOCUMENTATION_STRATEGY.md).
 Ready-to-use documentation templates are available in [`docs/`](docs/README.md), and pkgdown website setup instructions are in [`docs/PKGDOWN_INTEGRATION.md`](docs/PKGDOWN_INTEGRATION.md).

 The goal of MeTime(Metabolomics Time) is to unburden scientists from developing code to perform statistical analysis on longitudinal metabolomics data.
 This package enables users to perform different kinds of analysis by building pipelines.
 Users can browse different vignettes to see the different kinds of analysis that MeTime provides along with example data and analysis.